 The world’s most famous search site is also known for saving your search history, reading your Gmail and tracking what you click online.
 But what are your alternatives?
 Which search engines don’t step on your virtual heels?
 I have a few options for you.
 Click or tap here for three ways to search the internet more privately.

 There’s only one surefire way to stop sites from tracking your activity.
 You need to browse with a VPN.
 I get both speed and security with my sponsor, ExpressVPN.
-Click or tap here to try it free for 30 days, and get 3 months free when you sign up for one year at ExpressVPN.com/Kim.
+Get three months free when you sign up for one year at ExpressVPN.com/Kim.

 7. With all the data breaches, is there a way to know if my personal data is for sale on the dark web?